Vinit-Kumar-Shah/UCSDUnfoldingMaps/README.md

-'''unfolding_app_template and UC San Diego/Coursera MOOC starter code
+unfolding_app_template and UC San Diego/Coursera MOOC starter code
 ==================================================================

 This is a skeleton to use Unfolding in Eclipse as well as some starter